American household income finally topped 1999 peak last year

 Still, the Census data is closely watched because of its comprehensive nature.
 It is based on interviews with 70,000 households and includes detailed data on incomes and poverty across a range of demographic groups.

+"We are definitely pulling ourselves out of the deep hole of the Great Recession," Gould said on a conference call with reporters.

+Median household income rose $4,641, or 8.5 percent, from 2014 through 2016.
+That's the best two-year gain on records dating to 1967, according to analysts at the Center on Budget and Policy Priorities.

-The median U.S. income has now posted solid gains for two straight years.
-Yet that growth came after a steep recession and a slow recovery that left most American households with only meager pay increases.
+Yet that improvement comes after a steep recession and a slow recovery that left most American households with barely any income increases.
 The lack of meaningful raises has left many people feeling left behind economically, a sentiment that factored into the 2016 elections.

+The report also showed that income inequality worsened last year, extending a trend in place for roughly four decades.
+Average incomes among the wealthiest 5 percent climbed 5.5 percent to $375,088.
+Average incomes for the poorest one-fifth of households, meanwhile 2.5 percent to $12,943.

+Other measures of Americans' economic health improved.
+The poverty rate fell last year to 12.7 percent from 13.5 percent, Census said.
+The number of people living below the poverty line declined 2.5 million to 40.6 million.

 The Census report covers 2016, the last year of the Obama administration.